bhsnll/typescript-node-starter/readme.md

 the npm build script and has the `sourcemaps` option set to true.
 Other than those modifications it's the default `launch.json` file VSCode configures when you setup a Node project.

+## Why did you create this?

+I created this because I find myself doing lots of little node experiments.
+Being a typescript fan I naturally find myself setting up the whole transpilation process every single time.
+And of course I setup the debugger as well.
+Doing this over and over again grew tiresome so I decided to make this repository.
+You may notice a few of my prefrences have slipped in here (such as enabling auto-save at the workspace level in VSCode by default, and a few tslint rules) and a clear prefrence for the VSCode editor.
+I intend this mainly for personal use so it makes sense for me to include these things.
+Obviously, however, I'm happy to share this tool with others.
+I welcome any suggestions or comments.

+## Extension Recommendations

+`npm Intellisense`

+`Path Intellisense`

+`TSLint`